ervandew/eclim/src/doc/content/vim/java/junit.rst

 from it.

-When you hit <enter> on the method to add, if that method belongs to a type in the hierarchy for the class being tested, then the corresponding ``testMethodName`` will be inserted, otherwise a regular overriding stub will be generated.
+When you hit <enter> on the method to add, if that method belongs to a type in the hierarchy for the class being tested, then the corresponding test method stub will be inserted, otherwise a regular overriding stub will be generated.

 .. note::